takenagain/komodo-codex-env/tests/integration/README.md

 ### Container Configuration

 Docker containers are configured with:
-- 4GB memory limit
-- 2GB shared memory
-- Privileged mode (required for Android SDK operations)
 - 2-hour timeout for long builds
+- Temporary filesystem mounts for performance optimization

 ## Test Scenarios